passbolt/passbolt_help/_includes/hosting/docker/docker-compose-usage.md

 Update this variable with the server name you plan to use.
 You will find at the bottom of this documentation links about how to set your own SSL certificate.

 For more information on which environment variables are available on Passbolt, please check the [passbolt environment variable reference](/configure/environment/reference.html){:target="_blank"}.
+Add the `EMAIL_TRANSPORT_*` environment variables to configure SMTP to send mails.

 **Step {{ stepNumber }}{% assign stepNumber = stepNumber | plus:1 %}.** Start your containers